- April 19, 2023 – OPSBA Submission to Ontario’s Fourth Improvement Review of the Accessibility for Ontarians with Disabilities Act (AODA)

 The videos may be downloaded, embedded and shared by clicking on the links below each version.

 On July 1, 2016, important updates were introduced to Ontario Regulation 191/11, Integrated Accessibility Standards, pursuant to the Accessibility for Ontarians with Disabilities Act, 2005.
 The Accessibility Directorate of Ontario has provided a Quick Reference Guide to inform obligated organizations of the changes to the Regulation.

 For more information on the impact these updates will have on school boards, please click here.

-To support school boards in compliance with the regulation, OPSBA has collaborated with other school board associations and the Accessibility Directorate of Ontario on the development of an implementation Resource Guide Accessible Schools: Leading The Way and on creating a training module "How May I Help You?".
+To support school boards in compliance with the regulation, OPSBA has collaborated with other school board associations and the Accessibility Directorate of Ontario on the development of an implementation Resource Guide Accessible Schools: Leading The Way.

 Additional training modules are offered by AccessForward, which has updated its Customer Service Standard training module for staff and volunteers to reflect the July 2016 updates.